 SIGNALS is a new work created especially for Washington DC’s Sound Scene Festival’s 2021 theme EMERGE.
 Sound Scene Festival is supported by the DC Commission on the Arts and Humanities and the Smithsonian Hirshhorn Museum.

 Signals explores the notion of performativity in the form of codes, signs, drag, and masks in order to emerge from the darkness as visible.

 Signals become methods of translation, channels through which our voices become audible and understood.
 Bodies emerge into forms which are recognized and codified; modes through which we can be understood and called into subjectivity.
 An audio work and a video essay, Signals explores the process of emergence especially as it relates to the a/Artist into cultural spaces of power, those who hold or desire to hold the microphone.

-Signals is the 4th audio visual work in our Foreign Bodies series.
-The particular context for these recordings were an anarcha-feminist anti-military conference which brought together activists from throughout and beyond eastern Europe and central Asia.
+HYENAZ create all their sound works from original field recordings; the particular context for these recordings were an anarcha-feminist anti-military conference which brought together activists from throughout and beyond Eastern Europe and central Asia.
 Together the members of the conference struggled to bridge knowledges, contexts and experiences.
 HYENAZ want to especially thank the voices and brave activists who were present there.